hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

 [Permissions](/guide/blockchain/permissions) determine accounts rights within Iroha.
 Domain owners have the most rights in a domain by default, but permission configuration in Iroha is very flexible and can be customized to your needs.
 :::

-Now that we control the domain, we can mint assets in it.
+Now that we control the domain, we can define and manage assets in it.

 ## 6. Register and Mint Assets

-In order to mint assets, you need to register the [asset definition](/guide/blockchain/assets) first.
+To mint an asset, you need to register its [asset definition](/guide/blockchain/assets) first.
 We are going to register the _tea_ token within the _looking_glass_ network.
 To do that, run:

 ```bash
 $ iroha asset definition register --id="tea#looking_glass" --type="Numeric"